Stefannsen/Web3App/README.md

 ## About
 CrazyBearzz Collection consists of 101 NFTs that represent customized funny bears.
 In order to create these images, we created 6 custom layers(accessories, background, body, face, eyes, glasses) in Photoshop.
 The layers were combined by using [this](https://github.com/rounakbanik/generative-art-nft) python script.
 We also generated json metadata files with this program.
-The images and json files are uploaded on PinataCloud(IPFS).
+The images & json files are uploaded on PinataCloud(IPFS).

 ## Install: